 Which way the wind blows

-At times, Iceland’s coastal winds reached 90 miles (145 kilometers) per hour, shutting down crane operations and other work.
-We couldn’t stop the wind, but we planned for it by assembling modules on the ground—even purchasing entire buildings preassembled, so we could put them in place as weather allowed.
-We developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to avoid exposing ironworkers to the howling gusts outside.
+Iceland’s coastal winds can reach 90 miles (145 kilometers) per hour, which shut down crane operations and other works.
+The project team overcame this issue by building modules on the ground and even purchasing entire buildings preassembled, so they could be installed when possible.
+The team also developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to protect ironworkers.